We've included many features in BookWright that can help you design your book.

 Customize cover design for different cover formats.

 Since each of our cover types have some slight variations in trim and size, BookWright allows you to customize your design for each format that you want to print.
-You can design distinct covers from scratch, or after you’ve finished one cover design, you can use the Apply to All function to replicate that design for the other cover types.
+You can design distinct covers from scratch.
+Or, after you’ve finished one cover design, you can right-click on the cover’s preview and use the Replicate Design on all Covers function to replicate that design for the other cover types.

 Link and flow text from one container to another

-While working in a text container, find the link function in the bottom right corner.
+While working in a text container, find and click the link function below the text container.
 Then click into a second container to link them.
 Text will now automatically flow from the first container into the second.

 If you need to unlink them, click on the unlink function, in the top left corner of the text container.